Ceelog/phpdoc-en/src/ref/network.md

 `options`
 An associative <span class="type">array</span> which may have any of the keys *expires*, *path*, *domain*, *secure*, *httponly* and *samesite*.
+If any other key is present an error of level **`E_WARNING`** is generated.
 The values have the same meaning as described for the parameters with the same name.
 The value of the *samesite* element should be either *None*, *Lax* or *Strict*.
 If any of the allowed options are not given, their default values are the same as the default values of the explicit parameters.
 If the *samesite* element is omitted, no SameSite cookie attribute is set.

 ### Return Values